thenexthub/Codira/docs/CppInteroperability/CppInteroperabilityManifesto.md

 ## <a name="bridging-std-function"></a> Bridging `std::function`

-`std::function` in C++ is similar to closures in Swift.
-The primary difference is that `std::function` has an empty state, similarly to function pointers, while Swift closures don't.
+`std::function` in C++ is similar to closures in Codira.
+The primary difference is that `std::function` has an empty state, similarly to function pointers, while Codira closures don't.

-Due to allowing an empty state, `std::function` must be mapped to an optional Swift closure, unless annotated as non-nullable.
+Due to allowing an empty state, `std::function` must be mapped to an optional Codira closure, unless annotated as non-nullable.

-To convert a non-empty `std::function` value to a Swift closure, we need to define a thunk and allocate a closure context on the heap.
+To convert a non-empty `std::function` value to a Codira closure, we need to define a thunk and allocate a closure context on the heap.
 The new closure context will point to a copy of the `std::function` value.
-The thunk will use a Swift calling convention, and it will forward the arguments to `std::function::operator()()` using the C++ calling convention.
+The thunk will use a Codira calling convention, and it will forward the arguments to `std::function::operator()()` using the C++ calling convention.

 A thunk like this will not cost much in terms of code size.
 The primary cost of the thunk will come from dynamic dispatch.
-We will have double dynamic dispatch: first one at the callsite that calls the Swift closure and ends up calling the thunk, and second one from the thunk to the C++ code wrapped in `std::function`.
+We will have double dynamic dispatch: first one at the callsite that calls the Codira closure and ends up calling the thunk, and second one from the thunk to the C++ code wrapped in `std::function`.
 Another issue is branch predictor pollution: there will be a single thunk backing all closures with the same signature.
 Indirect branches from thunk will be difficult to predict for the branch predictor.

-There is additional cost contributed by reference counting: closures in Swift are reference counted, while `std::function` isn't.
+There is additional cost contributed by reference counting: closures in Codira are reference counted, while `std::function` isn't.

-Finally, allocating a new closure context on the heap is a cost to be paid on every conversion from a C++ `std::function` to a Swift closure.
+Finally, allocating a new closure context on the heap is a cost to be paid on every conversion from a C++ `std::function` to a Codira closure.

 ## <a name="bridging-std-string"></a> Bridging `std::string`

-Ergonomically, the best mapping of C++'s `std::string` is Swift's `String`.
+Ergonomically, the best mapping of C++'s `std::string` is Codira's `String`.
 Both types support nul bytes (the conversion has to take them into account and cannot assume nul-terminated strings).
-However, there's a semantic gap: Swift strings require text to be valid UTF-8.
+However, there's a semantic gap: Codira strings require text to be valid UTF-8.

 We have a couple of options to address the UTF-8 issue:

-* Trust C++ code to only store UTF-8 text in strings, and map them to Swift's `String` where possible.
+* Trust C++ code to only store UTF-8 text in strings, and map them to Codira's `String` where possible.
 Perform a runtime check for UTF-8 validity during the conversion.
-Allow to annotate `std::string`s that store binary data, and map those as either Swift's `Array` or `std::string`.
+Allow to annotate `std::string`s that store binary data, and map those as either Codira's `Array` or `std::string`.

 * Assume `std::string`s store binary data, and map them to according to the regular interop rules to `cxx_std.string`.
-Allow users to annotate UTF-8 strings as such, and map them to Swift's `String`.
+Allow users to annotate UTF-8 strings as such, and map them to Codira's `String`.

 The annotations could be inferred with a dynamic analysis tool that would track which `std::string`s contain binary data.